 Jasmine smiled.
 “You’re not wrong.”

-They sat in silence for a few minutes before Jasmine’s chest started to tighten and her breathing became shallow.
+They sat in silence for a few minutes before Jasmine’s chest tightened and her breathing became shallow.
 The elevator still had not moved and it had been ten minutes.
-As she stared up at the floor indicator, she chewed on her bottom lip and began to rock back and forth while hugging her knees.
-Leo watched her, not wanting to call attention to it, but realizing that if he didn’t take her mind off of their situation, she would be experiencing a full-blown anxiety attack.
+As she stared up at the floor indicator, she chewed on her bottom lip and rocked back and forth while hugging her knees.
+Leo watched her, not wanting to call attention to it, but realizing if he didn’t take her mind off of their situation, she would be experiencing a full-blown anxiety attack.